mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

 In the previous @chap:lit, I presented a comprehensive literature review of existing automated TMR approaches.
 One of the main limitations that these algorithms have is that none are specifically integrated into the Yosys synthesis tool.
-I envision TaMaRa as a platform that provides a baseline TMR implementation that other researchers can extend upon, and that industry users can experiment with, all the while supported both FPGAs/ASICs and being fully integrated as part of a widely used open-source EDA synthesis tool.
+I envision TaMaRa as a platform that provides a baseline TMR implementation that other researchers can extend upon, and that industry users can experiment with, all the while supporting both FPGAs/ASICs and being fully integrated as part of a widely used open-source EDA synthesis tool.
 Operating directly on Yosys' RTLIL intermediate representation ensures that any future optimisations Yosys gains, or any languages it supports in future, can be immediately also supported by TaMaRa.